ecmnet/MAVGCL/README.md

 **How to start (all platforms):**

 - Goto directory `/dist`

-- Start either UDP with `java -jar MAVGAnalysis.jar --peerAddress=172.168.178.1`
+- Start with `java -jar MAVGAnalysis.jar`

-   *(PX4 standard ports used, replace IP with yours)*

-  or `java -jar MAVGAnalysis.jar --peerAddress=127.0.0.1` for SITL (jMAVSim)

-  or just `java -jar MAVGAnalysis.jar`for a basic demo.
-  ​
+- ​Set IP address and port in `File->Preferences` and restart (Use 127.0.0.1 for SITL on local machine)
 - Open `demo_data.mgc`, import PX4Log file or collect data directly from your vehicle
 - For video (mjpeg), setup  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) at port 8080 on your companion with :
   ​